Who Is Jewel?

 In 2006, however, Jewel returned to her roots with the personal, folk-influenced album, Goodbye Alice in Wonderland.
 The album met with mild success.

-In early 2009, Jewel announced that she was working on new album.
-Lullaby, a collection of lullabies for listeners of all ages, was released in May of 2009.
-The album's first single, "Somewhere Over the Rainbow," a remake of the Judy Garland classic, was released on iTunes in March.
+In early 2009, Jewel announced that she was working on a new album.
+Lullaby, a collection of lullabies for listeners of all ages, was released in May 2009.
+The album's first single, "Somewhere Over the Rainbow," a remake of the Judy Garland classic, was released on iTunes in March 2009.

 Jewel has sold more than 25 million albums over her musical career.
 In addition to her music, Jewel has also taken on several acting roles.
 She made her debut in Ang Lee's Civil War drama Rides with the Devil in 1999, acting alongside Tobey Maguire and Skeet Ulrich.
 On television, she has appeared on such shows as The Lyons Den, CSI: Crime Scene Investigation and Las Vegas.